Pete Buttigieg Grabs Double-Digit Lead In Another Crucial Early-Voting State, New Poll Says

 “There’s no doubt about it — as the primary cycle continues, Mayor Pete’s appeal is only growing,” she told The Hill.
 “The latest poll certainly puts the wind at his back heading into Iowa.”

-Winning Iowa has the chance to propel a candidate to victory at the ballot box, as the state holds their caucusing on February 3, giving candidates a chance to convince the public that they have what it takes to go all the way.
+Winning Iowa has the chance to propel a candidate to victory at the ballot box, as the state holds their caucuses on February 3, giving candidates a chance to convince the public that they have what it takes to go all the way.